 - Student is legally married - Student is legally responsible for someone else (caregiver, parent, guardian, etc.) and has documentation demonstrating this responsibility - Student resides with an approved blood relative and must - Live within a 50-mile radius from the campus - Notify the Office of Student Development that he/she wishes to commute by completing a Commuter Request Form.
-A Commuter Certificate will be sent to the legal guardian - A Commuter Certificate must be on file in the Office of Student Development prior to the beginning of the semester the student becomes a commuter - Student is at least 21 years of age and must: - o Have at least a 2.5 cumulative GPA and not be on Academic Probation/Suspension - o Have no significant judicial history (verified by Vice President of Student Development) - Have the approval of the Athletics Department (if the student is an athlete) - Student has a documented medical exemption.
-Appeals to live off campus on the basis of a medical need must meet the following criteria: - o The medical need must be compelling, such as post-hospitalization with ongoing care - o Requirements for special medical equipment which cannot be met in campus housing - o The need for special care attendants to help the student
+A Commuter Certificate will be sent to the legal guardian - A Commuter Certificate must be on file in the Office of Student Development prior to the beginning of the semester the student becomes a commuter - Student is at least 21 years of age and must: - Have at least a 2.5 cumulative GPA and not be on Academic Probation/Suspension - Have no significant judicial history (verified by Vice President for Student Success) - Have the approval of the Athletics Department (if the student is an athlete) - Student has a documented medical exemption.
+Appeals to live off campus on the basis of a medical need must meet the following criteria: - The medical need must be compelling, such as post-hospitalization with on going care - Requirements for special medical equipment which cannot be met in campus housing - The need for special care attendants to help the student letters from treating physicians and/or other medical professionals.
+They must also agree to full medical disclosure with the Office of Student Development.

 Issues such as social anxiety, mild depression, and cognitive impairment typically are not considered to be compelling reasons to gain approval to live off campus.
 Requests for residing off campus due to asthma/allergies are typically not granted.
-Students wishing to pursue this avenue need to include letters from treating physicians and/or other medical professionals.
-They must also agree to full medical disclosure with the Office of Student Development.
+Students wishing to pursue this avenue need to include